-- 15.1 The Common Seal of the Association shall be kept at the Hospice or such other place as the Board may from time to time determine. - 15.2 The common seal shall not be affixed to any instrument except by the authority of the Board and the affixing of the common seal shall be attested by the signatures of two of any five seal holders.
-The Management Board shall select from its own members five seal holders who shall be selected to that position at the first meeting of the Management Board after the annual general meeting.
+- 15.1 The Common Seal of the Association shall be kept at the Hospice or such other place as the Board may from time to time determine.
+All four (4) office bearers shall be authorised seal holders. - 15.2 The common seal shall not be affixed to any instrument except by the authority of the Board and the affixing of the common seal shall be attested by the signatures of any two of the four seal holders.

-16. ALTERATION OF RULES
+16.ALTERATION OF RULES